ayeshaumraoshaik/frtproject/README.md

 # ✨ SPA SUBLIME ✨

-This is a web based application developed for beauty and health related based website in India.
+This is a web based application developed for beauty and health related based website.

 ### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Github and EY.

 **Project Link** - https://yellow-wave-08f13f200.2.azurestaticapps.net

 **project demo video link** -

 ## Azure technologies used for Project